jamedge/moonlight/README.md

 These and similar questions are quite often hard to answer in architectures with lot of interlaced ETL jobs.
-The goal of this project is to make the process of getting the required answers as easy as possible by implementing a REST API for saving and extracting ETL metadata which is easy to use and deploy in the target system, as well as a set of libraries for its usage (still a TODO item though).
+The goal of this project is to make the process of getting the required answers as easy as possible by implementing a REST API for saving and extracting ETL metadata which is easy to use and deploy in the target system, as well as a set of libraries for its usage.

 Its intention is to help data engineers and everyone else working with data pipelines to better understand how data is moving through their pipelines and to find and remove problems in them faster.